-I'm a wedding photographer based in Ottawa Ontario, but travels word wild.
+I'm a wedding photographer based in Ottawa Ontario, but travels worldwide.
 My photography approach is intentional, honest and editorial.
 An organic approach to capture fleeting moments.
-This blog lives to inspire your wedding photos and provide photo advice and wedding planning tips.
+This blog lives to inspire your wedding photos and provide you planning tips.

 In a traditional wedding, it’s customary that you don’t see your partner until the ceremony starts when one of you walks down the aisle and the other waits down the aisle.
 Seeing each other BEFORE the ceremony has become fairly popular.
 I’m here to explain the great benefits of having a first look on your wedding day.

 Imagine this, on your wedding day the nerves are high.
 You both are anxiously waiting for the ceremony to begin until you get to see each other down the aisle.
 What if instead, you took one of the partners into a private place, no people and swoon over each other.

 Not only will you be able to see each other in private.
 You get to embrace each other, cry together, hype each other and enjoy that moment for as LONG as you wanted.